Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Results

+{ Table~\ref{tab:auc_ttw_tradeoff} presents the AUC-ROC and corresponding TTW for selected $(\omega_t, \delta_t)$ configurations across all attack types.
+Each row reflects a configuration that balances high detection accuracy with practical runtime cost.
+Note that for \texttt{reverse\_light\_on}, the second row highlights a lower-latency alternative with a slight reduction in AUC-ROC, illustrating the effect of window size and offset on real-time feasibility.
+We show that our hybrid approach consistently achieves near-perfect detection (0.99 AUC-ROC) across all masquerade attacks, while also revealing the varying computational overhead associated with different optimal configurations.
+For instance, the \texttt{correlated\_signal} attack is detected with 0.99 AUC-ROC at 0.44s TTW, highlighting its efficiency.
+This comprehensive view of performance and runtime is critical for deploying IDS in resource-constrained vehicular environments.}

+{ Figure~\ref{fig:ttw_tradeoff} visualizes this trade-off by plotting AUC-ROC against TTW, annotated with the corresponding $(\omega_t, \delta_t)$ values.
+While most configurations achieve near-identical AUC-ROC scores (0.99), the associated TTW varies, reflecting the computational impact of wider temporal contexts.
+Note that the alternate \texttt{reverse\_light\_on} configuration, for example, reduces TTW from 1.10\,s to 0.18\,s with only a minor drop in AUC-ROC.
+We show the importance of selecting $(\omega_t, \delta_t)$ pairs that offer an optimal balance between detection accuracy and inference latency.}

 To further validate the differences in detection effectiveness of both settings, we employed the Mann-Whitney \(\mathrm{U}\) test and the Kolmogorov-Smirnov \((\mathrm{KS}\)) test.
 The Mann-Whitney \(\mathrm{U}\) test \cite{mann1947test} is a non-parametric statistical test that evaluates whether there is a difference between two independent samples.
 The \(\mathrm{KS}\) test \cite{berger2014kolmogorov} is another non-parametric test that assesses whether two samples come from the same distribution.
-In our analysis, we compared the AUC-ROC value distributions of the two settings: one using only embeddings and the other combining these with time series features.
+In our analysis, we compared the AUC-ROC value distributions of the two settings.
 Here, the null hypothesis is that the AUC-ROC values for the setting combining embeddings with time series features are less than or equal to those for the setting using only embeddings, while the alternative hypothesis is that the AUC-ROC values for the setting combining embeddings with time series features are greater than those for the setting using only embeddings.
 A low \( p \)-value indicates a significant difference between these two settings.
 We focused on a significance level of 0.05.
-Table \ref{tab:test_results} shows significant differences between the observed distributions for all masquerade attacks.
-In each of the attacks, the Mann-Whitney U and \(\mathrm{KS}\) tests produce low \( p \)-values, indicating a significant deviation from the expected distribution.
-This supports our hypothesis of relying on annotated MSGs to effectively detect masquerade attacks at various windows and offset combinations.
-Consequently, we reject the null hypothesis for all tested masquerade attacks, confirming that the combined setting performs significantly better.